Maastricht, Netherlands - Things to Do in Maastricht

 Insider Tips

-Many restaurants close on Mondays, so plan your dining accordingly and make reservations for popular spots well in advance
+Many restaurants close on Mondays, so plan accordingly if you're only in town briefly

 Explore Activities in Maastricht